dart-lang/language/working/3616 - enum value shorthand/proposal-simple-lrhn.md

 The *general rule* is that any of the expression forms above, starting with
 <code>.id</code>, are treated exactly *as if* they were prefixed by a fresh
-identifier <code>*X*</code> which denotes an accessible type alias for the greatest closure of the context type scheme of the following primary and selector chain.
+identifier <code>*X*</code> which denotes an accessible type alias for the greatest closure of the context type schema of the following primary and selector chain.

 #### Type inference

+In this section, type aliases are implicitly assumed to have been fully expanded at every step.

-First, when inferring types for a `<postfixExpression>` of the form `<staticMemberShorthand> <selector>*` with context type scheme *C*, then, if the `<staticMemberShorthand>` has not yet been assigned a *shorthand context*, assign *C* as its shorthand context.
-Then continue as normal. _This assigns the context type scheme of the entire, maximal selector chain to the static member shorthand, and does not change that when recursing on shorter prefixes._
+When inferring types for a `<postfixExpression>` of the form `<staticMemberShorthand> <selector>*` with context type schema *C*, then, if the `<staticMemberShorthand>` has not yet been assigned a *shorthand context*, assign *C* as its shorthand context.
+Then continue as normal. _This assigns the context type schema of the entire, maximal selector chain to the static member shorthand, and does not change that when recursing on shorter prefixes._

 _The effect will be that `.id…` will behave exactly like `T.id…` where `T`